elymsyr/mazevil/CONTRIBUTING.md

 ```

 ### 4. Make Changes
 Make your changes to the codebase.
-Ensure that your code adheres to our coding standards and includes appropriate tests.
+Ensure that your code adheres to my coding standards and includes appropriate tests.

 ### 5. Commit Your Changes
 Commit your changes with a clear and concise commit message: